bree47/Travel_Booking_Selenium_Project/README.md

 - Customizable for different sets of test data
 - Uses Pytest framework for running and managing test cases

+## Technologies Used

+- **Python 3.x**: Programming language used for writing the test cases.
+- **Selenium WebDriver**: Used for automating browser interactions.
+- **Pytest**: Testing framework for writing, running, and organizing test cases.
+- **ChromeDriver/GeckoDriver**: Web drivers for automating Chrome or Firefox browsers.
+- **Pytest-HTML**: For generating HTML reports after test execution.
+- **Virtual Environment (venv)**: For managing dependencies in an isolated environment.
+-
 ## Prerequisites

 Before running the project, ensure you have the following: